• Skip to main content

 Instructions

 • Start by making the plum crumble topping - preheat the oven to 200°C / 400°F / Gas Mark 6.
 Place the halved plums skin-side-down in a greased oven-proof dish, (try to tuck them as closely together as possible, so use a fairly small dish).
-Scatter them with 1 tbsp sugar, then the crumble mix and oats.
+Scatter them with 1 tablespoon sugar, then the crumble mix and oats.
 Bake for 30 minutes or until the crumble is golden and crispy.

 • Meanwhile, make the waffles - combine in the flour, baking powder, sugar and salt in a bowl.
 Next, in a mixing jug combine the milk, vanilla extract, banana and melted margarine.
 Make a well in the centre of the dry ingredients, and pour in the wet ingredients.
 Mix with a for for a minute or too until smooth.